-- All parent visits are subject to a two-day prior approval by the principal. - To protect the privacy of other students, parent visits should be kept to a minimum. - Parent visitors must check in at the school office prior to the start of the class they wish to observe and follow procedures for ID badges, escorts, etc. Parents should arrive before the start of class and limit their stay to 45 minutes or one class period. - Parent visitors should quietly observe classroom activities from a location designated by the teacher, unless specifically requested otherwise by the classroom teacher. - No more than two parents will be permitted in a classroom on a given day, except on special open house or visitation days arranged by the superintendent of schools. - The parental visitation permission slip requires parents to keep any information on the behavior or performance of other students strictly confidential. - Visits will not be allowed during tests or other student examination/evaluation sessions. - Visiting parents should refrain from using classroom observations for impromptu parent-teacher conferences during or outside class time.
+- Parent or resident visits shall normally be scheduled with the teacher and the building principal to the extent possible. (see Policy 9150) - To protect the privacy of other students, parent visits should be kept to a minimum. - Parent visitors must check in at the school office prior to the start of the class they wish to observe and follow procedures for ID badges, escorts, etc. Parents should arrive before the start of class and limit their stay to 45 minutes or one class period. - Parent visitors should quietly observe classroom activities from a location designated by the teacher, unless specifically requested otherwise by the classroom teacher. - No more than two parents will be permitted in a classroom on a given day, except on special open house or visitation days arranged by the superintendent of schools. - The parental visitation permission slip requires parents to keep any information on the behavior or performance of other students strictly confidential. - Visits will not be allowed during tests or other student examination/evaluation sessions. - Visiting parents should refrain from using classroom observations for impromptu parent-teacher conferences during or outside class time.
 An appointment should be made with the teacher if the parent wishes to discuss a visit or his/her child's educational progress. - Parents who fail to abide by these guidelines or who intentionally disrupt the educational process and activities of the school may be asked to leave and/or be denied future visits. - School principals may establish special guidelines for visitors who do not have children in the classroom.